Thinkwise/docs/docs/sf/variants.md

 It is possible to display the same table in different ways in the Software Factory by adding a variant.
 This offers, for example, the possibility to set up different prefilters for a specific menu item without having to create a view.

-> Along with a menu item called *Orders* in which all active orders are displayed with a grid and form, a menu item can be added based on the variant *Historical orders*.
+> Along with a menu item called *Orders*, in which all active orders are displayed with a grid and form, a menu item can be added based on the variant *Historical orders*.
 This only contains a grid with other enabled prefilters.
 A task-based screen can be set up quickly in this way without having to first create a view.

 It is also possible to optimize a variant for a specific platform, for example, by displaying fewer columns in the Mobile GUI than in the Windows GUI.